syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/toolbar.md

 {% previewsample "page.domainurl/code-snippet/rich-text-editor/custom-tool-cs1" %}
 {% endif %}

->Note:On opening the dependencies component in the custom toolbar, the Rich Text Editor gets focused out, and a blur handler has been called.
-During that time range, can't get properly.
-So, use the cssClass property in the dependency component.
+>The focus will be lost while rendering the required component for the custom toolbar, causing it to render outside of the Rich Text Editor and triggering a blur event.
+During that time, proper functionality will not be achievable.
+Therefore, it is recommended to set the cssClass property or class as e-rte-elements in the dependency component.

 ## Quick inline toolbar